 Short on Time?
 Consider traveling to Meteora by train on this customized Day Trip from Athens.

-If you’re interested in ancient history, then Delphi is one of the best Athens day trips for you.
+If you’re interested in ancient Greek history, then Delphi is one of the best Athens day trips for you.
 This small but remarkable city was once the epicentre of Ancient Greece and is world renown for its archaeological ruins.
-Today, the site is UNESCO-protected.
+Today, Delphi is a UNESCO World Heritage Site.

-How to get there: About two and a half hours to the northwest of Athens, Delphi is easy to reach by car.
+How to get there: Situated about two and a half hours to the northwest of Athens, Delphi is easy to reach by car.
 There are also trains that have routes there as well, although the journey will be much longer.

 Short on Time?
 Consider taking this Delphi day trip from Athens.

 Volos is a charming seaside town to the north of Athens.
-Tours to Volos are usually private and individualized because the city is not the most popular tourist destination, but those who take Athens day trips here will enjoy the lovely ocean promenade and the comparatively modern but still picturesque cityscape.
+Tours to Volos are usually private and individualized because the city is not the most popular tourist destination.
+Those who take Athens day trips here will enjoy the lovely ocean promenade and the comparatively modern but still picturesque cityscape.

 One of the very best things to do in Volos is to visit Mount Pelion, a nearby peak shrouded in myth.
 Not only will you learn about the legends that surround this place, but you’ll also catch the best views of the city from above.